NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 This file will NOT help you doing Lorentz transformations or understanding the geometry of spacetime.
 To learn that time is really just a 4th dimension of space and that a second is actually 300 thousand kilometers (186,000 miles) you need some spacetime physics.
-You can take an undergrade STP class if one is available.
+You can take an undergraduate STP class if one is available.
 There are many books and videos I like and are necessary for continious immersion in this subject.